Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance: Main Results

 \subsection{Preliminaries and Assumptions}

-We start this section with the main assumptions, which are useful for our later analysis.
-Our first assumption is on the smoothness of $F$ and $G$, which basically guarantees the existence of the solutions of \eqref{alg:xy_ODE}. \begin{assump} Given any $x$ there exists an operator $H:\Rset^{d}\rightarrow\Rset^{d}$ such that $x = H(y)$ is the unique solution of
+In this section we present the main assumptions and some preliminaries, which are useful for our later analysis.
+Our first assumption is on the smoothness of $F$ and $G$, which basically guarantees the existence of the solutions of \eqref{alg:xy_ODE}. \begin{assump} Given $y\in\Rset^{d}$ there exists an operator $H:\Rset^{d}\rightarrow\Rset^{d}$ such that $x = H(y)$ is the unique solution of